itsjordanmuller/50-in-50-html-css-javascript/README.md

   <tr>
     <td>
       <br>
-        <strong><em>Please let me know if you run into any issues while trying to view or run this or any of my other portfolio projects on your local machine. <ins>Constructive feedback is always appreciated</ins>, and I'm always looking to learn new things and make my projects the best they can possibly be!
-My <a href="#contact-section">Contact Information</a> can be found below.</em></strong>
+        <p>Please let me know if you run into any issues while trying to view or run this or any of my other portfolio projects on your local machine.
+Constructive feedback is <ins>always</ins> appreciated, and I'm always looking to learn new things and make my projects the best they can possibly be!</p>
+        <p><strong><em>My <a href="#contact-section">Contact Information</a>, and many other helpful resources can be found below</em></strong></p>
       <hr>
     </td>
   </tr>